 FROM ubuntu MAINTAINER your_name <[email protected]> RUN apt-get -y install apache2 RUN echo “Hello Apache server on Ubuntu Docker” > /var/www/html/index.html EXPOSE 80 CMD /usr/sbin/apache2ctl -D FOREGROUND

 The first line tells us that we are building from an Ubuntu image.
 If no tag is submitted, say 14:10 for example, the latest image from Docker Hub is used.

-On the second line we’ve added the name and email of the image creator.
-Next two RUN lines will be executed in the container when building the image and will install Apache daemon and echo some text into default apache web page.
+On the second line, we’ve added the name and email of the image creator.
+Next two RUN lines will be executed in the container when building the image and will install Apache daemon and echo some text into the default apache web page.